Paris planning overview

 Choose the Paris base lane before browsing records

-The first-wave Paris page is organized by the decision that controls the trip: Left Bank atmosphere, central Right Bank efficiency, Marais texture, Eiffel or Orsay timing, Disneyland Paris ticket pressure, or arrival pressure.
+This Paris page is organized by the choice that controls the trip: Left Bank atmosphere, central Right Bank efficiency, Marais texture, Eiffel or Orsay timing, Disneyland Paris ticket pressure, or arrival pressure.

 Left Bank